 Error

-Error responses always include a machine-readable code, a human-readable message, and an ISO-8601 timestamp.
+code, a human-readable message, and an ISO-8601 timestamp.
 The optional details object provides context-specific debugging information.
 The requestId is echoed from the X-Request-Id header when present.

 CORS Configuration

 Studio browser routes (content, schema, media, auth, search, webhooks, actions, environments, collaboration, and Studio bootstrap) are protected by origin validation.
+Configure allowed origins via theMDCMS_STUDIO_ALLOWED_ORIGINS environment variable:

-The server validates that the Origin header matches either the request’s own origin (same-origin) or one of the configured allowed origins.
+Origin header matches either the request’s own origin (same-origin) or one of the configured allowed origins.
 Requests from disallowed origins receive a 403 FORBIDDEN_ORIGIN response.
 Preflight OPTIONS requests are handled automatically with the appropriate access-control-allow-* headers.